Trusted WordPress tutorials, when you need them most.

 Below that, you’ll need to check the box that says ‘Force Reset Password on first login.’
 This helps to prevent new users from using the same password as their other online accounts and ensures they set up a strong password right off the bat.

-After that, you can also hit the ‘Save Settings’ button.
+Once done, you can hit the ‘Save Settings’ button.

 enable password expiry